-Significant Archeological or Historical Site means a location which may contain artifacts, or objects about which there is a high probability that it meets one of the following criteria:
+Significant archaeological or historical site means a specific location which may contain artifacts, or objects and where evidence clearly demonstrates a high probability that the site meets one or more of the following criteria:

-- (a) Contains information needed to answer important scientific research questions. - (b) Has a special and particular quality such as the oldest of its type or best available example of its type. - (c) Is directly associated with a scientifically recognized important prehistoric event or person, or bistoric event or person. - (d) Involves important research questions that historical research has shown can be answered only with archeological methods. - (e) Has significant cultural or religious importance to California Indians as determined by the Native American Heritage Commission (NAHC) or local federally recognized tribal governments.
+(a)Contains information needed to answer important scientific research questions.

+(b)Has a special and particular quality such as the oldest of its type or best available example of its type.

+(c) Is directly associated with a scientifically recognized important prehistoric or historic event or person.

+(d) Involves important research questions that historical research has shown can be answered only with archaeological methods.

+(e)Has significant cultural or religious importance to California Indians as identified by the Native American Heritage Commission (NAHC) or Native American organizations or individuals in concurrence with the NAHC, or local federally recognized tribal governments.